MW CTR-IN PILOT GRANT FUNDING OPPORTUNITY

 Please submit your LOI here.

 Please submit your application here.

 Purpose.
-The purpose of this funding opportunity is to provide promising early career and/or other mid-level to senior investigators with support to capture the key preliminary data that will support and inform a competitive “R-level” grant application to NIH or other extramural funding sources.
+The purpose of this funding opportunity is to provide promising early career and / or other midlevel to senior investigators with support to obtain the key preliminary data that will support and inform a competitive “R-level” grant application to NIH or other extramural funding sources.
 Projects must involve human subjects; we do not support pre-clinical research.

 Principal Investigator (PI) Eligibility.
 The PI must 1) have a faculty-level appointment with a minimum of 0.5 FTE support at a participating CTR-IN Institution, and 2) must be eligible to submit extramural grant applications from their institution as a PI.
 The PI must devote at least 20% effort (2.4 person months) to the Pilot Grant project.
 Prior CTR-IN awardees are eligible to apply, but they must be in good standing (i.e., submission of requested progress reports and updates).
 Per IDeA program policy, an awardee may not concurrently receive funding for their research program through other IDeA mechanisms (e.g., CTR, COBRE or INBRE).